 During peak energy demand hours, providers raise the rates.
 Their goal is to disperse demand so that the load is not so heavy on the system.
-There are several strategies you can use to manage your energy consumption and costs in St. Harrisburg, PA.
+There are several strategies you can use to manage your energy consumption and costs.
 One strategy that’s becoming quite trendy is supercooling.
 There are benefits that come with this method.
-Our team at HB McClure can offer additional energy-saving strategies, too.
+Our team at HB Home Service Team can offer additional energy-saving strategies, too.
 If you are interested in using the supercooling strategy, here are the steps involved.

 What Is Supercooling?

 To achieve supercooling, you are going to lower your cooling system’s thermostat temperature as far down as it will go twice a day.
 You will want to do this once before the peak hours kick in, and then again when the peak hour rates are over.
 This means that it is important to know your provider’s rates throughout the day.
 Generally, the rates go up during the summer months.
 The higher rates target the hours when the majority of people are home and using their electricity.
 To spread out the demand for electricity, providers encourage customers to wash and dry their laundry when the sun begins to set or early in the morning, for example.
 States that experience high temperatures due to their desert or humidity-prone climates are among those that benefit from supercooling.

 To super cool your house, you are going to turn on your air conditioning system in the morning at a low temperature.
 Your cooling system is going to stay on until the peak rates begin.
 At that point, you are going to raise the temperature of your cooling system to its highest temperature.
 By doing this, you are mostly running the fans.
 The fans help the cool air to circulate in your residence.
 The logic is that the cool air will remain in your house until the rates drop again later in the evening.
 Then, you can drop the temperature of your cooling system again.